 Short breaks offer disabled children and young people the chance to spend time out with others socialising and doing fun activities, giving their families a break and providing them with the confidence their child is well supported by a trained worker.

 They range from play and leisure activities provided through community groups and leisure providers to overnight stays.

-You can get up to 40 hours of funded play and leisure activities a year.
+You can get up to 40 hours play and leisure activities a year - these hours are subsidised.

 There's also a wide range of activities not funded by us in our directory.